francotheengineer/Flood_detector/README.md

 ## Inference

 The idea is to make a colour modified map to show the areas with and without flooding.
 I used another image from the QLD Spacial site for inference.
-Please find all of the data on the google drive link.

 The output can be seen: